On L\'evy processes conditioned to avoid zero: Preliminaries and main results

 We observe that $(\widehat{X},\widehat{\mathbb{P}})$ satisfies also the hypotheses \textbf{H.1} and \textbf{H.2}.
 Thus, for any $q>0$, there exists a continuous density $\widehat{u}_q$ of the resolvent $\widehat{U}_q$.
 Furthermore, $u_q$ and $\widehat{u}_q$ are related by the equation: $\widehat{u}_q(x) = u_q(-x)$, $x\in \mathbb{R}$.
 Thereby, for any $q>0$, $\widehat{\mathbb{E}}_x[e^{-qT_0}]$ and the density of $\widehat{U}_q^{0}$ can be written in terms of $u_q$ as follows

 and

 Since the point zero is regular for itself, there exists a continuous local time at 0 (in fact, at any point $x\in\mathbb{R}$).
 We denote by $L = (L_t,t\geq 0)$ the local time at zero, which is normalized by $\mathbb{E}(\int_0^\infty e^{-t}dL_t)=1$, and by $n$ the excursion measure away from zero for $X$.
-The measure $n$ has its support on the set of excursions away from zero:
+The measure $n$ is carried by the set of excursions away from zero:

 A nice relation between the excursion measure $n$ and the Laplace transform of the law of $T_0$ under $\widehat{\mathbb{P}}_x$ can be found in \cite[Theorem 3.3]{Yano-Yano-Yor09} for L\'evy processes and in \cite[eq.
 (3.22)]{Fitzsimmons-Getoor06}, \cite[eq.
 (2.8)]{Chen-Fukushima-Ying07} for general Markov processes.
 This is stated as follows, let $f$ be a nonnegative measurable function, then